 Graduates of the Communication Studies program in recent years have interned in the U.S. Department of Justice, won a Fulbright Scholarship, earned graduate degrees, gone to law school, and pursued a wide range of careers.
 A recent survey of alumni revealed that graduates worked in law (mostly as attorneys), print and electronic journalism (as journalists, on-air talent, producers, or general managers), sales (including a Vice President), marketing/advertising, fundraising/public relations, government (e.g., press secretary, deputy clerk for county board of legislators, federal government), business (human resources, operations, labor relations), education, and the nonprofit sector (e.g., orchestra management, Americorps, Teach for America, social work).
 One recent graduate is now an executive at an ad agency in New York City.
 Another is a press secretary for an international non-profit organization based in Washington, D.C., while a third is a buyer for General Motors in Detroit and a fourth is editor-in-chief of a mountain biking magazine with its headquarters in Pittsburgh.
 Yet another recent Communication Studies graduate is pursuing his medical degree.
 CNN sports anchor Vince Cellini is also a graduate of the program.

 In the Communication Sciences and Disorders program, some graduates have typically completed graduate training in order to enter a profession directly related to their major.
-According to a recent survey, alumni included speech-language pathologists, audiologists, speech-language pathology professors, speech therapists, teachers (e.g., teachers of multi-handicapped students), and social workers.
+According to a recent survey, alumni included speech-language pathologists, audiologists, speech-language pathology professors, nurses, teachers (e.g., teachers of multi-handicapped students), teachers of the Deaf, and social workers.
 One notable graduate of the program is Douglas M. Hicks, Ph.D., CCC-SLP, who is the Director of the Voice Clinic and Head of the Speech-Language Pathology Section of the Cleveland Clinic Foundation.